-Over the past 20 years, the Marriage Helper courses, seminars, and trainings have reached over 250,000 people.
+Over the past 20 years, our Marriage Helper courses, workshops, and trainings have reached over 250,000 people.
 And we have seen marriage after marriage saved.
-Our workshops for marriages in crisis have a 77% success rate.
+For example, our workshops for marriages in crisis have over a 70% success rate.
 So, we know how to save marriages.

-And, we believe that any marriage can be saved, and we believe that any person can be rescued.
-It’s all about knowing what to do and knowing what not to do.
+We believe that any marriage can be saved, and we believe that any person can be rescued.
+It’s all about knowing what to do and what not to do.

-In this segment, I am going to you the seven things you need to know to do and not to do in order to save your marriage and bring your spouse back, even if right now, they completely want out.
+I will tell you the seven things you need to know to do and not to do to save your marriage and bring your spouse back, even if they want entirely out right now.

-Here’s the thing, this stuff really does work, we’ve seen it work with thousands and thousands of people.
+Here’s the thing, this stuff does work.
+We’ve seen it work with thousands and thousands of people.
 But it’s not a guarantee.
-I’m not going be one of those people who says, “Buy this $47 program and I guarantee your spouse is gonna come running back after you.”
+I’m not going to be one of those people who says, “Buy this $47 program, and I guarantee your spouse is gonna come running back after you.”
 It’s not like that.
-We’re going to teach you these things for you to learn, for you to implement.
+We’re going to teach you these things for you to learn and implement.

 Number One: Don’t Give Up

-When your spouse wants out and you feel like there’s no hope for your marriage, it can be easy to want to give up.
-You can look at a friend’s marriage, or your parent’s marriage, and see how all of them ended in divorce, “So why should mine be any different?
-Maybe I should just settle for the fact that my marriage is doomed, it’s over and there’s nothing I can do.”
+When your spouse wants out, and you feel like there’s no hope for your marriage, it can be easy to want to give up.
+You can look at a friend’s marriage or your parent’s marriage and see how all of them ended in divorce.“So why should mine be any different?
+Maybe I should settle for the fact that my marriage is doomed, it’s over, and there’s nothing I can do.”

 It can be so easy to give up, especially when you have friends, counselors, therapists, even pastors who might be telling you that there’s no hope for your marriage and it’s over.

 Here’s the thing.
-They don’t know what we know at Marriage Helper, which is: your marriage can be saved.
+Those people don’t know what we know at Marriage Helper, which is: your marriage can find healing.
 You don’t have to give up, especially not before giving it your all, giving it the last fighting chance.
-We believe that there can be hope for your marriage, so don’t give up.
+We believe there can be hope for your marriage, so don’t give up.

 Number Two: Don’t Overreact Emotionally

-When you’re in a situation where your spouse wants out, a very natural reaction we have as humans is to try and get our spouse to stay.
-If someone we love is about to leave us, our natural reaction is to cling, to do everything we can to try and convince them to stay, to not let them go out the door, figuratively or literally.
+When you’re in a situation where your spouse wants out and you want to save your marriage, a very natural reaction we have as humans is to try and get our spouse to stay.
+If someone we love is about to leave us, our natural response is to cling.
+So we do everything we can to try and convince them to stay, not to let them go out the door, figuratively or literally.
 And that’s something we have in us as children.
-Children often react this way when they are starting to realize what separation is from their mom or dad and how to interact with that.
+Children often react this way when they realize what separation is from their mom or dad and how to interact with that.

-While it works as kids and it’s a way ingrained in us to try and make sure that we feel safe…it doesn’t work as adults.
-When we start to cling, when we start to beg, when we start to plead, it can actually push the person away further.
+While it works as kids and it’s ingrained in us to try and make sure that we feel safe, it doesn’t work as adults.
+When we start to cling, begin to beg, begin to plead, it can actually push the person away further.